Retiring from BCIT

 Upon retirement, you are eligible for a monthly pension.
-There is also an option for coverage under the Medical Services Plan, and Extended Health and Dental through Pacific Blue Cross.
+There is also an option for coverage under the Medical Services Plan, and Extended Health and Dental through Pacific Blue Cross for Municipal Plan members and Green Shield for College and Public Service Plan members.
 Depending on your length of pensionable service, premium payments may be subsidized up to 100% by the Pension plan.

 Canada Pension Plan and Old Age Security